-That song by Garth Brooks exemplifies the beauty that is Ireland.
-And on a weekend break from work, hubby and I travelled to visit Northern Ireland to see as much as we could off the perennial must see list.
-Instead of staying in Belfast, we opted to stay at a cosy B&B in Bushmills that was equidistant to most of the attractions we wanted to see.
+On a weekend break from work, hubby and I travelled to visit Northern Ireland to see as much as we could off the perennial must-see list.
+Instead of staying in Belfast, we opted to stay at a cosy B&B in the Bushmills region of County Antrim that was equidistant to most of the attractions we wanted to see.
 It was lovely, and really Irish, even if it was just my imagination on the lilting Irish tone. 😉

 1. Titanic museum

 My Hubby writes, having been an avid Titanic enthusiast since my childhood there was only one thing we would do when we reached Belfast, ‘The Titanic Museum’.
 Seeing where this magnificent ship was born was a dream come true.
 The museum’s exterior is built to represent the size of the Titanic.
 We opted to do ‘The Titanic experience’ tour.

 The information available from the plans of Harland and Wolff for the Titanic to its unique and grandeur design all through to its premature unthinkable end it absolutely mind blowing.
 Not to mention the many conspiracy theories surrounding the actual sinking.
 The life size reconstruction of various parts of the ship as well as the projected images makes the experience a bit surreal and realistic at the same time.